-This notice contains information about designated investments (as defined in the FCA Handbook), including guidance on and warnings on the risks associated with those designated investments.
+This notice contains information about Securities, including guidance on and warnings on the risks associated with those Securities.
 It has been provided to the Client so that the Client is able to understand the nature and risks of the service and of the specific type of designated investment being offered and, consequently, take investment decisions on an informed basis.

-This notice cannot disclose all the risks and other significant aspects of designated investments.
+This notice cannot disclose all the risks and other significant aspects of Securities.
 The Client should not deal in these products unless the Client understands their nature and the extent of the Client's exposure to risk and potential loss.

 Although derivative instruments can be utilised for the management of investment risk, some of these products are unsuitable for many investors.
-Different designated investments involve different levels of exposure to risk and in deciding whether to transact in such designated investments the Client should be aware of the following points:
+Different Securities involve different levels of exposure to risk and in deciding whether to transact in such Securities the Client should be aware of the following points: